-Tone — the ever-elusive obsession of all guitarists.
+Tone — the guitarist’s ever-elusive obsession.
 While electric guitars utilize all kinds of gadgets and gizmos to shape their overall sound, acoustic guitars have far less to hide behind.
-Something as simple as strings can have a major impact on how your acoustic guitar sounds.
+Something as simple as strings, for example, can have a major impact on how your acoustic guitar sounds.
 With so many options available, which strings will help you capture the best version of your personal sound?

 Two Types of Guitar: Classical and Acoustic